sendtoshailesh/Quantum-computing-projects/README.md

 Exploring the quantum computing projects for machine learnings. feel free to collaborate.

-Here's the markup format for the text with project headings identified and formatted as requested:
+I apologize for the confusion.
+You're right - the earlier classification was correct, but the projects weren't on separate lines.
+Here's the corrected version with proper classification and each project on a separate line:

 # Quantum Computing Projects

 ## Remote Sensing and Image Classification
-• Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification
+###• Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification

 ## Quantum Machine Learning
 • Analysis and Implementation of Quantum Encoding Techniques